braph-software/BRAPH-2/tutorials/pipelines/readme.md

 # BRAPH 2.0 - Pipelines

-Welcome to the Pipelines tutorials section of BRAPH 2.0!
-This section provides detailed instructions on using the provided pipelines in BRAPH 2.0 using Graphical User Interfaces (GUIs).
+Welcome to the pipelines tutorials of BRAPH 2.0!
+This section provides detailed instructions on using the available pipelines in BRAPH 2.0 using Graphical User Interfaces (GUIs).

 ## Single Layer Connectivity Pipelines

-These tutorials walk you through the analysis and comparison steps included in the different single layer connectivity pipelines.
-Learn how to perform various analyses and compare connectivity measures using the following pipelines:
+These tutorials provide step-by-step instructions for analyzing and comparing connectivity measures using different single layer connectivity pipelines:

+- Pipelines analyzing connectivity data.
+  - [ ] [Pipeline Connectivity Comparison WU](tutotials/pipelines/tut_CON_WU.pdf): Tutorial to compare two groups of subjects using connectivity data and weighted undirected graphs.
+  - [ ] [Pipeline Connectivity Comparison BUD](tutotials/pipelines/tut_CON_BUT.pdf): Pipeline Connectivity Comparison BUD: Tutorial to compare two groups of subjects using connectivity data and binary undirected graphs at fixed densities (BUD).
+  - [ ] [Pipeline Connectivity Comparison BUT](tutotials/pipelines/tut_CON_BUT.pdf): Tutorial to compare two groups of subjects using connectivity data and binary undirected graphs at fixed thresholds (BUT).

+- Pipelines analyzing functional data.
+  - [ ] [Pipeline Connectivity Comparison WU](tutotials/pipelines/tut_CON_WU.pdf): Tutorial to compare two groups of subjects using connectivity data and weighted undirected graphs.
+  - [ ] [Pipeline Connectivity Comparison BUD](tutotials/pipelines/tut_CON_BUT.pdf): Pipeline Connectivity Comparison BUD: Tutorial to compare two groups of subjects using connectivity data and binary undirected graphs at fixed densities (BUD).
+  - [ ] [Pipeline Connectivity Comparison BUT](tutotials/pipelines/tut_CON_BUT.pdf): Tutorial to compare two groups of subjects using connectivity data and binary undirected graphs at fixed thresholds (BUT).

+- Pipelines analyzing structural data.
-- Pipeline Connectivity Comparison WU: Tutorial on connectivity comparison using the weighted undirected (WU) connectivity measure.
-[Tutorial Link](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/tree/develop/tutorials/pipelines/single_layer_connectivity/pipeline_connectivity_comparison_WU)
+  - [ ] [Pipeline Connectivity Comparison WU](tutotials/pipelines/tut_CON_WU.pdf): Tutorial to compare two groups of subjects using connectivity data and weighted undirected graphs.
-- Pipeline Functional Comparison BUD: Tutorial on functional comparison using the binary undirected (BUD) connectivity measure.
-[Tutorial Link](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/tree/develop/tutorials/pipelines/single_layer_connectivity/pipeline_functional_comparison_BUD)
+  - [ ] [Pipeline Connectivity Comparison BUD](tutotials/pipelines/tut_CON_BUT.pdf): Pipeline Connectivity Comparison BUD: Tutorial to compare two groups of subjects using connectivity data and binary undirected graphs at fixed densities (BUD).
-- Pipeline Structural Comparison BUT: Tutorial on structural comparison using the binary undirected (BUT) connectivity measure.
-[Tutorial Link](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/tree/develop/tutorials/pipelines/single_layer_connectivity/pipeline_structural_comparison_BUT)
+  - [ ] [Pipeline Connectivity Comparison BUT](tutotials/pipelines/tut_CON_BUT.pdf): Tutorial to compare two groups of subjects using connectivity data and binary undirected graphs at fixed thresholds (BUT).

 ![Advances in brain connectivity analysis](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/blob/develop/figures/pipeline-graph.png)